thanassisfrank/browser-volume-visualiser/static/data/README.md

 2. **Add the output files to `static/data/`**
 3. **Add an entry in `static/data/datasets.json`**

-    Create an entry which matches the format of the following where the `{snippets}` are replaced with the correct values for the dataset.
+    Create an entry which matches the format of the following where each entry is replaced with the correct values for the dataset.

-    ```json
+    ```json5
+    // unique identifier
-    "{unique identifier}": {
+    "yf17_1024": {
+		// dataset display name
-		"name": "{dataset name}",
+        "name": "YF17p 1024",
+        // path to the full tree file relative to static/
-		"path": "data/{partial file name}",
+		"path": "data/local/yf17_1024/_partial.cgns",
-        "meshPath": "data/{block mesh file name}",
+        // path to the mesh file relative to static/
+		"meshPath": "data/local/yf17_1024/_block_mesh.cgns",
 		"type": "cgns-partial"
 	}
     ```